-3.3 Child Sexual Exploitation (CSE) & Children at Risk of Exploitation (CRE)
+3.3 Child Sexual Exploitation (CSE) & Child Criminal Exploitation (CCE)

-CSE is defined as a form of sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity, for any of the following reasons:

-- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence
+Both CSE and CSE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in criminal or sexual activity.
+It may involve an exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+CCE and CSE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.